sailscastshq/docs.sailscasts.com/docs/slipway/bridge.md

 ### Conditional record actions and fields

 ::: warning Availability
-This configuration requires the Slipway release containing issue #575.
-It is not supported by v0.0.73.
-Upgrade Slipway before deploying it in an application.
+Available in Slipway v0.0.74 and later.
+Upgrade Slipway before deploying this configuration in an application.
 :::

 Use `visibleWhen` to show an action or its fields according to the current saved